Blissfully/sqs-lambda-bridge/README.md

 ## Use

-A Dockerfile is provided to simplify deployment, but anywhere you can run `npm start` is sufficient.
-See [Installation](#installation) for details.

 Instead of triggering your Lambda function with [`lambda.invoke`](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/Lambda.html#invoke-property), use [`sqs.sendMessage`](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/SQS.html#sendMessage-property) or [`sqs.sendMessageBatch`](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/SQS.html#sendMessageBatch-property).
 Specify the name of the Lambda function via the [message attribute](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-message-attributes.html) `FunctionName`.
 The function payload should be the message body.
 Both are JSON encoded.

 ```js